Headless Pyramid: Menkauhor

 Jean-Philippe Lauer and Jean Leclant, whilst working on the nearby pyramid of Teti, conjectured that the Headless Pyramid might have been built by Menkauhor.
 They based their assessment on the manner in which Teti's causeway was displaced south and on the masonry used in the pyramid.
 Vito Maragioglio and Celeste Rinaldi affirmed the hypothesis further after finding the substructure access corridor offset east of the north–south axis – a distinct feature of pyramid substructures between Neferirkare Kakai's and Djedkare Isesi's reigns – and on failing to uncover any pyramid texts.
 Jocelyn Berladini assessed the textual evidence available in the late 1970s drawing the same conclusion.
-However, Rainier Stadelmann, notes that a decree from Dahshur mentions Menkauhor's pyramid in a manner indicating that it is found in Dahshur, leading him to propose that 'Steinpyramide L', found north-east of Sneferu's Red Pyramid belonged to Menkauhor.
-Stadelmann further suggests that the presence of a Third Dynasty mastaba breaching the wall of the Headless Pyramid indicates that the construction predates it.
-Ludwig Borchardt also identified the structure in Dahshur as belonging to Menkauhor, though this attribution is strongly contested.
+However, Rainier Stadelmann noted that the presence of a Third Dynasty mastaba breaching the wall of the Headless Pyramid indicated that it had been constructed much earlier.
+Instead, a decree issued by Pepi I of the Sixth Dynasty discovered in the pyramid town of Sneferu's Red Pyramid mentioning Menkauhor's pyramid has been used to attribute Lepsius L, found immediately northeast, to Menkauhor by Stadelmann and Ludwig Borchardt, though this attribution is strongly contested.
+The text of the decree relating to Menkauhor's pyramid reads:

 A systematic excavation of the substructure was conducted between 2005 and 2008 led by Zahi Hawass which corroborates the assignment to the Fifth Dynasty.
 Although no inscriptions bearing the name of a pharaoh were found, Hawass attributed it to Menkauhor as he is the only pharaoh of the Fifth Dynasty whose pyramid has remained unidentified.
 Hawass cites the lack of pyramid texts to indicate a dating prior to the end of the Fifth Dynasty or to the Middle Kingdom, the architectural style of the complex to dating to around Djedkare-Isesi, the style of the portcullis stones to pre-dating Djedkare-Isesi, the extensive use of quality materials indicative of the economic abundance of the Fifth Dynasty, and the presence of tombs connected to Menkauhor's mortuary cult as evidence for ascribing the pyramid to Menkauhor.